dfinity/motoko/design/IDL-AS.md

    ```
    ∀ t1 t2 : dom(e), t1 <: t2 ⟹ e(t1) <: e(t2)
    ```
-   On other words: ActorScript subtyping must be contained in IDL subtyping.
+   In other words: ActorScript subtyping must be contained in IDL subtyping.

  * There is no way to produce `float32` or functions with a `pure` annotation.
    Importing interfaces that contain these types fails.